-Although Google’s bots are inspecting popular sites like Amazon, CNN, or Bloomberg every day (if not multiple times per day), websites with less traffic are inspected less often.
+Although Google’s bots inspect popular sites like Amazon, CNN, or Bloomberg every day (if not multiple times per day), websites with less traffic are inspected less often.
 This means that in some cases, your website might only be indexed by Google once or twice a month.
-Ergo, if you publish a blog on May 20th, it might not get indexed by Google and start appearing in search results until June 1st.
-In the long run, this damages your chances of getting impressions and clicks on your blog when it’s posted, which is coincidentally when the content is freshest and most relevant.
+So if you publish a blog on May 20th, it might not get indexed by Google and start appearing in search results until June 1st.
+This damages your chances of getting impressions and clicks through to your new post when it’s first published, which is also when the content is freshest and most relevant.

 At the end of your blog, as people finish reading, what actions do you want them to take?
 Do you want them to buy a product?
 Join a newsletter?
 Follow you on social media?
 Or maybe just keep reading more of your blogs?

 Regardless of the action, you should always finish each blog with a button (or multiple buttons) that point people towards another action they can take to continue engaging with your website or your brand.
-Although no more than three buttons is recommended, 1-3 are fine.
+It’s recommended to have no more than three call to action (CTA) buttons in total.

 10. Include Backlinks to Your Other Blogs & To Other Prominent Sites.

-Once you’ve written a blog post on the right topic, with the right length, and with the right style and visualization, there’s one final step left before you should publish.
+Once you’ve written a blog post on the right topic, with the right length, and with the right style and visualization, there’s one final step left before you should publish: Add backlinks.

-To date, backlinks remain a key component of ranking algorithms for Google because they demonstrate that you’ve done your research and are able to point towards other legitimate sources of information that readers can use to keep learning or for further reference.
-Including a mix of your own links and links to other sites is recommended too, as Google gives extra credit for both types.
+Backlinks are a key component of ranking algorithms for Google.
+They demonstrate that you’ve done your research and are able to point towards other legitimate sources of information that readers can use to keep learning or for further reference.
+Including a mix of your own links and links to other sites is recommended, as Google gives extra credit for having both types.

-As you include these links, try not to “link” more than 3-4 words at a time — i.e. don’t link an entire sentence.
-Also, don’t throw links in unnecessarily or in superfluous amounts — because each link represents an opportunity for the reader to click away from your page, only using them as-needed an in the right places enables you to supplement your blog with other info without detracting from your overall message.
-However, to help protect against people leaving your post to follow a backlink, you can enable the “open in new tab” feature as you add the link so that once readers click, they aren’t entirely redirected from your site — your link stays open, and the new link appears in a separate tab.
-This way, the reader can easily come back to your site to finish reading.
+As you include these links, try not to hyperlink more than 3-4 words at a time — i.e. don’t link an entire sentence.
+Also, don’t throw links in unnecessarily or in superfluous amounts, because each link represents an opportunity for the reader to click away from your page.
+Using them only as needed, and in the right places, enables you to supplement your blog with other information without detracting from your overall message.

 Final Thoughts & Next Steps